http4s/http4s/docs/src/main/tut/testing.md

 ## Introduction

-This document implement a simple `org.http4s.HttpService` and then walk through the results of applying inputs, i.e. `org.http4s.Request`, to the Service, i.e. `org.http4s.HttpService`.
+This document implements a simple `org.http4s.HttpService` and then walk through the results of applying inputs, i.e. `org.http4s.Request`, to the Service, i.e. `org.http4s.HttpService`.

 After reading this doc, the reader should feel comfortable writing a unit test using his/her favorite Scala testing library.